naat

 • Tolls are unfair - in most countries, tolls are paid on top of other taxes on roads users - so drivers are paying twice.

-• Tolls cause some drivers to make longer journeys on less suitable roads which may increase congestion or increase the risk of accidents.
+• Tolls cause some drivers to make longer journeys on less suitable roads which increases congestion and the risk of accidents.

-• Tolls usually mean that vehicles have to slow down or stop.
+• Toll collection causes vehicles to slow down or stop.
 This is annoying for drivers.
 It also wastes more fuel, and leads to more accidents as the vehicles approach the tolls trying to get into a lane with the smallest queue and fumbling for cash.
 Fully electronic tolls reduce these harmful effects, but do not remove them; and in many cases there is a mixture of electronic and cash tolls which can cause more delays and accidents as drivers detour to get into the correct toll lane.

 • Tolls are often privately run, and even where they are not there is a great temptation to cash in by selling the toll money making machine.
 Private operators and their bankers usually make large profits.
 It is cheaper to pay for roads through either taxes or Government borrowings (which are eventually repaid through taxes).

-• If there are two areas, one with tolls and the other without, then businesses and tourists will prefer the area without tolls.
-So tolls are usually bad for local businesses and for those who live in or near a tolled area.
+• If there are two areas, one with tolls and the other without, then businesses, potential employees and tourists will prefer the area without tolls.
+Tolls reduce beneficial "agglomeration" effects as they divide people and businesses.

 • Tolls, particularly on river crossings, divide communities and create a "wrong side of the tracks".